unifyai/unify-docs-old/docs/api/reference.rst

 This page is your go-to resource when it comes to learning about the different Unify API endpoints you can interact with.

 .. note::
-  To use the endpoints you will need an API Key.
-If you don't have one yet, :code:`Sign Up` through the `Unify Console<https://console.unify.ai>`_.
+  If you don't have one yet, `Sign Up <https://console.unify.ai>`_ first to get your API key.

 -----